imshujaa/Agentic_Ai/README.md

 **Agentic AI for Information Retrieval: An Autonomous Query Refinement System**

-This project is a fully functional prototype of an agentic Information Retrieval (IR) system, developed for the Information Retrieval course at the Università degli Studi di Napoli Federico II (A.Y.
-2024-25).
+This project is a fully functional prototype of an agentic Information Retrieval (IR) system, developed for the Information Retrieval course at the Università degli Studi di Napoli Federico II.

 The system addresses the long-standing vocabulary mismatch problem in search.
 Instead of relying on the user to find the perfect keywords, this application uses a Large Language Model (LLM) as an intelligent agent to autonomously refine the user's query, leading to significantly more relevant search results.